-Overcoming this barrier: Make sure your patient and staff understand that advance directives don't mean "Don't treat me" but instead "Treat me the way I want to be treated."
+Overcoming this barrier: Make sure your patients and staff understand that advance directives don't mean "Don't treat me" but instead "Treat me the way I want to be treated."

-Patients often fear that once a person names a health care agent in an advance directive, they lose control of their own care.
+Patients often fear that once they name a health care agent in an advance directive, they lose control of their own care.

-Overcoming this barrier: When explaining advance directives to your patients, make sure they understand that as long as they retain decision-making capacity, they retain control of his/her medical care.
-Advance directives become active only when a person cannot speak for himself or herself, unless the person specifically indicates otherwise.
+Overcoming this barrier: When explaining advance directives to your patients, make sure they understand that as long as they retain decision-making capacity, they retain control of their medical care.
+Advance directives become active only when an individual cannot speak for himself/herself, unless he/she specifically indicates otherwise.